 - What’s the best way to incorporate children from a previous marriage into a wedding?

 A. Some ideas: Have your children escort you down the aisle (as long as they’re not too little) or, of course, be your best man or maid of honour.
 Another great tradition that I have begun to see in my clients’ weddings is a vow exchange between husband and wife, followed by the exchange of vows with the children to bring everyone together into a single-family unit.
 Another idea is to create a family-first dance: After the couple has their first dance together, the children join them, forming a circle for the next dance.

 Tip of the week:

-When taking photographs, ensure you include your stepparent, leaving a step parent out of the photos because you dislike them, is bound to hurt them and also her your mum/dad’s feelings and affect your relationship with them.
+When taking photographs, ensure you include your stepparent, leaving a step-parent out of the photos because you dislike them, is bound to hurt them and also hurt your mum/dad’s feelings and affect your relationship with them.
 So, have those photos taken, even If you don’t want them to appear in your album, it would be a lovely keepsake and they will appreciate your generosity.

 Trend of the week:

 This is the perfect wedding dress for our lovely curvy brides.
 This fit and flare bridal gown features an ornately beaded bodice, sparkling crystals have been hand-sewn onto sheer soft tulle and laid over a delicate lace and satin.
 A beaded belt cinches the waist and a low V-back, edged with crystals finishes the look.
 They will love it!
 Available from Belladonna Bridal, Galway.